David-Honisch/Microsoft-Windows/LC2Navigator2026/readme.md

 ## What is "LC2Navigator" app?

-It is a UI Database redirecting IO, News, Links, Grabbing, Container Orchestration, Building OS Software and local AI system based on Electron,Tauri, Apache Cordova, NodeJS Javascript SQLite.
+It is a UI Database redirecting IO, News, Links, Grabbing, Server,  Services, Container Orchestration, Building OS Software and local AI system based on Electron,Tauri, Apache Cordova, NodeJS Javascript SQLite,Python and many more software, tools and languages...

 Different technologies used and supported java, rust, python and many more.
 Uses and supports Build System like Maven 3.9x, Gradle or Install NSIS, WX...